-The plant will generally operate in the mid-range of its full-load capability for about six months of the year based on average water conditions for the site.
-For about three months of the year, it will operate near-full capability (usually in spring high run-off periods and during winter rain storms).
-For about two-and-a-half to three months in the summer, the Project will typically be off-line due to low stream flows.
+The plant will generally operate in the mid-range of its full load capability for about six months of the year.
+For about three months of the year, it will operate near full capability (usually in spring high run-off periods and during winter rain storms).
+For about two and a half to three months in the summer, the Project will be off-line due to low stream flows.
 Therefore, operating options for peaking would vary based on time of year.
 Seventy five percent of annual precipitation occurs from October through March, with much of the winter precipitation falling as snow at higher elevations.
 August and September are typically the driest months.
 Over the long term, the plant is expected to operate about 75% of the time.
-As a run-of-the-river plant, operation will be adjusted during low, mean and high-water years; that is, the plant will operate only when stream flows allow.
+As a run-of-the-river plant, operation will be adjusted during low, mean, and high-water years; that is, the plant will operate only when stream flows allow.

 Typically, the plant will be operated 24 hours per day, 7 days per week when water is available in excess of the minimum instream flow requirement and sufficient to meet turbine minimum flow requirements.
 However, there may be times during the year when it is necessary to shut down the plant due to low stream flow conditions.
-As a run-of-the-river project, the Calligan Creek Project will have no year-round dependable capacity.
+As a run-of-the-river project, the Hancock Creek Project will have no year-round dependable capacity.